 It’s a relatively definitive metric of fitness.
 Improving it should indicate you are potentially faster but it does not take into account the economy of your technique so we could both have a VO2max of 60 but if your running gait is more efficient than mine then it’s likely you’ll beat me in a 5k.

-Maintaining your VO2max can also reduce the physiological impact of stress, makes it easier to recover, and can help stave off the effects of aging.
+Maintaining your VO2max can also reduce the physiological impact of stress, makes it easier to recover, and can help stave off the effects of ageing.

 You can’t generally do anything with VO2max.
 It’s a marker of your progression.